-The reported birth and death rates translate into 3,168,840 births per year (8682 births per day), and 1,188,315 deaths per year (3255 deaths per day).
-Simple subtraction shows an annual population increase of roughly 2 million nationally.
-Given the regional differences in resource, climate, levels of environmental degradation, food dependency, regional politics, and security/stability, birth and death rates as well as overall growth rates are likely to show significant regional variations.
-Eighty five percent of the population lives in the countryside [2], a testament to the country's continuing status as an agrarian society with a backward economy.
+The reported birth and death rates translate into 3,773,705 live births per year (10,339 births per day), and 886,662 deaths per year (2,349 deaths per day) [1].
+Simple subtraction shows an annual population increase of 2.89 million nationally.
+Given the regional differences in resource, climate, levels of environmental degradation, food dependency, politics, and security/stability, birth and death rates as well as overall growth rates are likely to show significant geographical variations.
+Close to 80 percent of the population lives in the countryside [2], a testament to the country's continuing status as an agrarian society with a backward economy.